Retro Finance

 Business Model

-As a ve(3, 3) DEX, the business model of Retro Finance revolves around creating a decentralized liquidity layer and governance protocol that incentivizes various stakeholders to actively participate in the ecosystem and aligns their interests.
+As a ve(3, 3) Dex, the business model of Retro Finance revolves around creating a decentralized liquidity layer and governance protocol that incentivizes various stakeholders to actively participate in the ecosystem and aligns their interests.

 Revenue Streams